 Ceramics, Drawing, Film, Graphic Design, New Media, Painting, Photography, Printmaking, Sculpture

 Studio Art, Art History, Community Art

 Art & Design Program Highlights

-- All art concentration studies are intentionally linked with the liberal arts curriculum at Wheaton College and with Wheaton’s mission to build the Church and improve society worldwide.
+- The study of art is intentionally linked with the liberal arts curriculum at Wheaton College and with Wheaton’s mission to build the Church and improve society worldwide.

-- All art concentrations benefit from close proximity to Chicago and its museums and art scenes.
+- Students benefit from close proximity to Chicago and its museums and art scenes.
 Art majors are formally introduced to museums and galleries in Chicago and informally encouraged to engage the many cultural activities this great urban center provides.

-- All studio art majors are given individual semi-private studio spaces in their senior year.
+- Studio art majors are given individual semi-private studio spaces in their senior year.